Adarshpandey31/Chatapp/README.md

 # Chatting application using LAN
 Python program to chat using LAN.
-If you are in a Wifi network, you can chat with the connected devices that support Python using this program but first you have to login into your account
+If you are in a Wifi network, you can chat with the connected devices that support Python using this program.

 ## How to get started?